RaySuhyunLee/snucse_os/README.md

 * At the end of last project comes JongGang(Probably).

 ## P.S.
-This time, we wrote README very shortly for our great T.A.
+In this time, we wrote README very shortly for our great T.A.
 Thank you so much.